 Wherever possible if you are considering purchasing a pup from a breeder, ask to come and visit and meet them and the parents in person.
 Not only will meeting the parents and pups give you a better idea of their temperament, it will also allow you to gauge the kind of environment your pup is being bred and raised in.

 When viewing a puppy, ask the breeder for evidence of their microchipping and vaccination status, check how often they have been wormed and ask if any screening (such as hip and elbow scoring or genetic testing) has been performed on the pups or their parents.

-Why not check out The Pet Spot?
-This website focuses on promoting verified, ethical breeders.
+Check out The Pet Spot - This website focuses on promoting verified, ethical breeders.

 PETspot brings transparency to the process of finding a puppy, and is the first Australian marketplace to use strict vetting processes that helps simplify finding a trusted breeder.
 This provides peace of mind that the pets purchased have been raised in loving, nurturing conditions.

 PETspot is also the first platform to provide dog breeder reviews.
 The pet community is given a voice, with each user able to review recent experiences with breeders, shelters, and services.

 Skip the shopping and get everything you need with The Puppy Box!

 If you're getting set up for your new arrival, you'll need these essentials to get you started:

 Quality puppy food